September 4 – October 14

 Center for Art, Design and Visual Culture

 Artist David Hess harvests contrasting forms and materials to create a collision between the man-made and natural worlds.
-Hess refers to these “rescued objects” as artifacts, suggesting that these materials are loaded with history and cultural narrative – making them not only worthy of salvage, but of preservation.
+Hess refers to these artifacts as “rescued objects,” suggesting that these materials are loaded with history and cultural narrative – making them not only worthy of salvage, but of incorporation and preservation.
 At Dartmouth College, Hess studied with realist wood sculptor Fumio Yoshimura, whose precision and humor had a profound impact.
 Concentrated studies at Dartmouth in Pre Med, Engineering, Japanese Design and Filmmaking continue to inform his current studio practice.
 From these he draws upon methods of observation, object making and constructing narrative in his creation of commissioned furniture, sculpture, architectural elements and public art projects.

-Hess’s work has been exhibited at Goya Contemporary in Baltimore, Maryland and the John Elder Gallery, New York.
-His work can be found in the numerous private and public collections including the American Visionary Art Museum, Thurgood Marshall Airport (Baltimore Washington International Airport), Johns Hopkins Hospital, Sinai Hospital, Montgomery College, Kaiser-Permanente and the Emerson Corporation in St. Louis, Missouri.
-In addition, he has completed over twenty public art commissions in and around Baltimore, Rockville, Germantowne, Maryland and Washington D.C.
+Hess’s work has been exhibited at Goya Contemporary in Baltimore and the John Elder Gallery in New York.
+His work can be found in numerous private and public collections, including the American Visionary Art Museum, Baltimore/Washington International (BWI) Thurgood Marshall Airport, Johns Hopkins Hospital, Sinai Hospital, Montgomery College, Kaiser Permanente, and the Emerson Corporation in St. Louis, Missouri.
+In addition, he has completed over twenty public art commissions in and around Baltimore, Rockville, and Germantown, Maryland, and Washington, D.C.

 Kathy O’Dell, the curator of Gun Show, teaches and writes on modern and contemporary art, with a focus on performance and global art.
 The author of Contract with the Skin: Masochism, Performance Art, and the 1970s (University of Minnesota Press, 1998), she has published numerous articles and reviews in Art in America, Artforum, Performance Research, TDR: The Drama Review, Women & Performance, and other journals.
 Currently, she is writing a book titled The Dot: A Small History of a Big Point and is co-writing, with Duke University Professor Kristine Stiles, a survey text titled World Art Since 1933.
 Dr. O’Dell is Associate Professor of Visual Arts (Art History & Museum Studies) at the University of Maryland, Baltimore County (UMBC), as well as Special Assistant to the Dean for Education & Arts Partnerships.
 She serves on the Board of the Greater Baltimore Cultural Alliance and the Maryland State Commission on Public Art.